BADC0D3/piece-python-runner/README.md

 - No need to modify your Activepieces Docker image
 - Better isolation and security
 - Consistent environment across all executions
-- Automatically pulls the python:3.11-slim image if not present
+- Automatically pulls the python:slim image if not present

 **Important**: To use the sandboxed version in Docker, you must mount the Docker socket: